 Luckily, I didn’t have to relearn everything.
 The value investing philosophy I first read about back in college actually stuck.
 Time and common sense took care of the rest.

-The people who dedicate a few hours a day toward continuous learning will separate themselves from the rest of the pack.
+The people who dedicate time each day toward continuous learning will separate themselves from the rest of the pack.

 This site documents what I learn.
-The act of writing helps clarify my thoughts.
+The act of writing lets me know how well I understand a topic.
+It helps clarify my thoughts.
 It helps me understand what I think.

 I’ve learned that I don’t really understand a topic until I can explain it simply.
 So that’s my goal – to take a complex financial topic and explain it in a simple enough way that anyone would understand.